Poodmund/PoodsOPMVO/README.md

 ### 10 - License

-Poodmund's Outer Planets Mod - Visual Overhaul is licensed under the CC-BY-ND license, however, any/all other work contained within this distribution is licensed under it's respective owner's license where applicable.
+Poodmund's Outer Planets Mod - Visual Overhaul is licensed under the All Rights Reserved license, however, any/all other work contained within this distribution is licensed under it's respective owner's license where applicable.

 Volumetric cloud particle textures have been included from Environmental Visual Enhancements with express permission from Ryan Bray to be packaged within OPM-VO's own directory structure.
 Environmental Visual Enhancements is licensed under the MIT License and these textures are subject as such; these textures can be located under the GameData/PoodsOPMVO/Textures/particles path.